 I shake my head.
 “No, Dad.
 No. You just don’t know.
 You can’t say that.”

-“I don’t seek a cure for an illness I know is incurable,” he says.
+“I don’t seek a cure for an incurable illness,” he says.
 “In my work, I’ve heard so many people with terminal illness say they’ll be miraculously cured.

 “Not one of them is here anymore.

 “So I don’t hope for a cure because I do not believe it.
-Instead I hold out for a healing.
-A healing even more miraculous than a cure — a healing of heart, and mind and spirit.
+Instead I’m hold out for a healing.
+A healing even more miraculous than a cure — a healing of heart, of mind. of spirit.
 A wholeness and completeness I’ve never known before.”

 “On a still autumn day like this,” he says, “I don’t think there’s a more beautiful city in the world than Wellington.”
 It surprises me that he says this since three years ago he backpacked — alone, aged 56 — through Venice, Florence and Paris.
 And yet he means it.